lrq3000/csg_mri_pipelines/README.md

 SPM8 and VBM8 are also supported for structural and functional MRI analyses for retrocompatibility and reproducibility purposes.

 In combination with the [Coma Science Group's open-sourced MRI protocol](https://github.com/lrq3000/mri_protocol), this allows for the implementation of clinical and research MRI pipelines from A to Z, from image acquisition to publishable results.

+The pipelines are made to be standardized, with options that can be turned on or off to cover most needs, without requiring any code modification.
+Usually, there is no need to change the defaults at all for most studies.

 All tools are either in MATLAB or Python.